tkn-tub/ns3-gym/doc/tutorial/source/building-topologies.rst

-These three lines of code will start pcap tracing on both of the point-to-point nodes that serves as our backbone, will start a promiscuous (monitor) mode trace on the Wifi network, and will start a promiscuous trace on the CSMA network.
+These three lines of code will start pcap tracing on both of the point-to-point nodes that serves as our backbone, will start a promiscuous (monitor) mode trace on the Wi-Fi network, and will start a promiscuous trace on the CSMA network.
 This will let us see all of the traffic with a minimum number of trace files.